• Skip to main content

 • Vegan Store Cupboard

-Home » Vegan Recipes » Vegan Main Courses » Recipe: Easy Vegan Enchiladas
+Home » Vegan Recipes » Vegan Main Courses » Vegan Enchiladas with black beans & chipotle

 One of the things I love about vegan food is how intensely colourful even the most cosy, comfort-food meals can be.
 Take these smoky vegan enchiladas - if they were made with the traditional meat filling they would be, well, brown and beige.
 But look at the photo below of these ingredients - a rainbow of plants, that taste as vibrant as they look.